In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 My Observations

-If you generally ingest milkies, and if milk texture is important to you, this may literally be your ideal bean to cup coffee makeking device.
+If you primarily consume milkies, and if milk texture is important to you, this may just be your great bean to cup coffee machine.

-At the price of this machine (currently £550 at Gaggia Direct) given the degree of control you have over shots, including shot temperature, and given it comes with a pro steam wand, I think this is an really interesting bean to cup machine.
+At the price of this machine (currently £550 at Gaggia Direct) given the degree of control you have over shots, including shot temperature, and given it comes with a pro steam wand, I think this is a extremely interesting bean to cup machine.

 Check Price – Gaggia Direct